dienluong/basic-calculator/pseudo-code.md

   Following CE: do nothing

 PlusMinus:
-  Beginning: do nothing
+  xBeginning: do nothing
-  Following digit: toggle sign of current number, display Following op:  " "
-  Following plusminus: " "
-  Following decimal: " "
+  xFollowing digit: toggle sign of current number, display xFollowing op:  " " xFollowing plusminus: " " xFollowing decimal: " "
   Following equal: toggle sign of result (= current number), display Following AC: do nothing
   Following CE: do nothing

 Decimal Point:
-  Beginning: add to current number (0), display Following digit: if no decimal yet, then add to current number, display; otherwise, do nothing Following op: assign "0." to current number.
+  xBeginning: add to current number (0), display xFollowing digit: if no decimal yet, then add to current number, display; otherwise, do nothing xFollowing plusminus: " " xFollowing op: saves current number and op, then displays "0." xFollowing decimal: if current number ends with decimal, then toggle decimal point, display;
-  Following plusminus: " "
-  Following decimal: if last char is current number is decimal, then toggle decimal point, display;
-                      if current number is "0.", remove everything;
+                      if current number is "0.", remove decimal point;
                       otherwise, nothing.
   Following equal: if no decimal yet, add to result, display Following AC: add to current number (0), display